hiddentao/google-tts/README.md

 ## Demo

-For browsers which support HTML5 Audio MP3 playback you can launch `index.html` directly in the browser.
+For browsers which support HTML5 Audio MP3 playback (e.g. Firefox) you can launch `index.html` directly in the browser.

-For browsers which need to use SoundManager2 you will need to setup a `localhost` dev site which serves up index.html.
+For browsers which need to use the SoundManager2 Flash player (e.g. Chrome) there is at the moment no way of getting it work without running a local dev server which serves up the files.
+This is necessary so that the flash player works, yet it means that the request to Google's servers will be rejected because of the HTTP referrer header.
+If you would still like to try then run the following:

+1. Run `grunt dev` to start the simple HTTP server
+2. Open `127.0.0.1:8888` in your browser

 ## Build and Test